-At Swale Borough Council we value what our customers think about us.
-We would therefore be very grateful if you would provide us with feedback about our services and in fact anything relating to the Council be it good or bad.
+We value what residents think about us.
+We would therefore be very grateful if you would provide us with feedback about our services and in fact anything relating to the council, be it good or bad.

-Members of the public who feel that they have experienced unlawful discrimination in the way they have been treated by the council may make a complaint through the corporate complaints procedure.
-The Council promises to take all complaints seriously, and will not accept discrimination of any kind.
-The Council will also monitor complaints to see whether we are meeting our equality duties.
+Members of the public who feel that they have experienced unlawful discrimination in the way they have been treated by us may make a complaint through the corporate complaints procedure.
+We promise to take all complaints seriously and will not accept discrimination of any kind.
+We also monitor complaints to see whether we are meeting our equality duties.